Brian Blade: Career

-Reviewing the band's 2014 Landmarks album, John Kelman wrote:
+Reviewing the ensemble's 2014 Landmarks album, John Kelman wrote:

 As the Fellowship Band has grown, it has moved away from overt traditional references, even though they're an undercurrent throughout.
 Instead, as it explores milestones both inner and outer, Landmarks further speaks with the singular voice that the Fellowship Band has built upon since inception.
 Blending folkloric references, hints of church and spiritual concerns, jazz modality and countrified touchstones, Landmarks is the perfect name for Brian Blade & The Fellowship Band's fourth album; beyond its meaning to the group, it truly is yet another landmark recording in the core quintet's evolutionary travels.
 It may have come after a long gap in time, but that only makes it a wait all the more worthwhile.

-While continuing to work with the Fellowship Band, since 2000 Blade has also been a member of Wayne Shorter's quartet.
-Blade grew up listening to Shorter's albums, and started playing with Shorter at 30 years old, along with Danilo Perez and John Patitucci.
-He has also recorded with Daniel Lanois, Joni Mitchell, Ellis Marsalis, Marianne Faithfull, Emmylou Harris, Billy Childs, Herbie Hancock, and Bob Dylan.

-Singer-songwriter work

-In 2009, Blade released Mama Rosa, his first album as a singer-songwriter, with songs dedicated to his grandmother and family.
-The album featured Daniel Lanois, vocalists Kelly Jones and Daryl Johnson, bassist Chris Thomas, guitarists Kurt Rosenwinkel and Geoffrey Moore, pedal steel guitarists Greg Leisz and Patrick Smith, and pianists Aaron Embry and Jon Cowherd.
-It was co-produced by Brian Blade and Adam Samuels.
-The live band includes Steven Nistor on drums.